Ohio State Route 303: Route description

 SR 303 begins at an intersection with US 20 in Wakeman.
 The route heads east passing through farmland and residential properties, on the south edge of Wakeman.
 The highway has an intersection with SR 60, before leaving Wakeman.
 After Wakeman the highway curves southeast passing through woodland and farmland, crossing over the Vermillion River.
 The road curves towards the east passing through farmland, before entering LaGrange.
 In LaGrange the route passes through residential properties, having a roundabout with SR 301.
 After the roundabout SR 303 has an at-grade crossing with railroad tracks.
 After the tracks the road leaves LaGrange and crosses over the East Branch of the Black River.
 After crossing over the river the highway passes through farmland, before having a T-intersection with SR 83.
 The two routes head due north concurrent, passing under railroad tracks.
 After the railroad tracks the highway turns east leaving SR 83 and becoming concurrent with SR 57.
 SR 303 and SR 57 head east, as a two-lane highway, passing through woodland and farmland.
 SR 57 turns due south leaving SR 303.

 SR 303 continues east passing through farmland, before entering Valley City.
 In Valley City the route has an intersection with SR 252.
 After Valley City, the road enters Brunswick, passing through residential properties, having an intersection with US 42.
 East of US 42, SR 303 becomes a four-lane highway with a center turn lane, passing through commercial properties.
 The road becomes a four-lane divided highway, before having an interchange with Interstate 71 (I–71).
 East of I–71 the route returns to a four-lane highway with a center turn lane, still passing through commercial properties.
 The road leaves Brunswick, becoming a two-lane highway, passing through woodland, with houses.
-The road has an intersection with SR 3, at this intersection SR 94 turns east concurrent with SR 303.
+The road has an intersection with SR 3 in Hinckley; at this intersection SR 94 turns east concurrent with SR 303.
 SR 94 and SR 303 heads east through rural properties and a T-intersection with the northern terminus of SR 606.
 After SR 606, SR 94 turns north leaving SR 303, which continues east.
 The road enters Richfield and has an intersection with SR 176.